12 Ways To Travel Safe While Abroad

 Take pictures of everything essential: Your passport, hotel name, address, and phone number; US Embassy address and phone number; your parent’s or significant others’ cell phone numbers.

 This may sound paranoid, but I have a phone that doesn’t work when I’m abroad and wifi problems are real.
-It can get scary knowing that you don’t have immediate access to the outside world.
+Knowing that you don’t have immediate access to the outside world can be scary.
 I feel better knowing that I at least have the information readily available and could ask for help if I needed it.

-If you’d like a travel template to help you keep all of this important information in one place, then just enter your email below!
-The spreadsheet is preprogramed to total your costs, so you can easily track your budget.
+If you’d like a travel template to help you keep all of this important information in one place, then enter your email below!
+The spreadsheet is preprogrammed to total your costs, so you can easily track your budget.

 11 – Learn Some Essential Phrases

-If you’re traveling solo to a country where you are not fluent in the language, then I’d recommend you do this before going.
+If you’re traveling solo to a country where you are not fluent in the language, consider doing this before going.
 Learn some key phrases to help you get around and ask for help, should the need arise.